 The primary causes of money stress that sap worker productivity are credit card debt, saving for retirement, saving for a college education and meeting basic household needs, according to a study by the International Foundation of Employee Benefit Plans.
 A quarter of employees say they rely on credit cards to buy basic necessities.
 Half of all workers lack sufficient money management skills, the study concluded.

 Simply offering a financial wellness program isn’t enough.
 Employers must make workers aware of the benefits through regular communications, possibly as an add-on to the health wellness program they may already be using.
-Some companies are using incentives like a one-time bonus or free one-on-one session with a professional financial planner.
+Some companies are using incentives like a one-time bonus or free one-on-one sessions with a professional financial planner.
+Additionally, since the employees may have financial issues during the festive season, companies can also provide gift cards to their employees instead of goodie bags or gift hampers.
+In that case, they can employ a gift card API system to give away gift cards in bulk in whatever format their employees may prefer, either in the form of a link, QR, or physical cards.

 Some employers remain reluctant to offer yet another benefit.
 These programs have costs, and it’s not clear how many workers will enroll.
 But with the right program and a real effort to show workers the value, financial wellness programs can make a big difference to the bottom line of both workers and their employers.